ruslo/CGold/docs/overview/cmake-can-not.rst

 ..
 Can't find good reference.
 Let me know if can find a better link (Ruslo)

-:ref:`CMake <CMake>` has it's strengths and weaknesses.
+:ref:`CMake <CMake>` has its strengths and weaknesses.
 Most of the drawbacks mentioned here can be worked around by using approaches that may differ from your normal workflow, yet still reach the end goal.
 Try to look at them from another angle; think of the picture as a whole and remember that the advantages definitely